National French Week 2020 – November 4-10

 - Music and Dance

 Click link above for information on this fun, easy-to-administer contest that is free for AATF members.
 Your students play in class using the online platform Kahoot!
 Questions are about the Francophone world and are in English.
 Students in grades 6-12 and undergraduate university students can play.
+The first round of competition will take place November 4-10, 2020.

 We encourage you to consult the index of the National Bulletin for Small Grant Reports and témoignages regarding success National French Week activities.

 Since 2013, the AATF has sponsored a student media contest to promote connections to Francophone themes.
 Students create short videos or interactive media submissions based on the proposed theme.
 Visit the contest site with to view the submission form, full contests details, and past student projects.
+The deadline for submissions is December 19, 2020.

 - There are two competition divisions: Intermediate (grades 6-8) and Secondary (grades 9-12)